bdi-carlo/ProjetPicross/README.md

 * timer
 * gtk3

+To install this gems:

+./gems.sh

 ## Launching

-To launch the game do this command in a terminal:
+To run the game do this command in a terminal:

-cd Code/src

-make
+./picross.sh